PROXIMANOVA-LIGHT.OTF PROXIMANOVA-LIGHTIT.OTF PROXIMANOVA-EXTRABLD.OTF PROXIMANOVA-BOLD.OTFPROXIMANOVA-BLACK.OTF

 Specifying Protected Folders

-By default, Ransomware Shield detects and secures the folders in which your personal data might be stored but leaves you the option of editing or excluding a listed folder through the Actions section:
+By default, Ransomware Shield detects and secures the folders in which your personal data might be stored.
+You can always edit or exclude a listed folder by clicking the pencil/trash bin icon in the Actions column:

-You can manually add a folder to the list by clicking on Add protected folder and defining the operating system and the path to the folder:
+You can also manually add a folder to the list by clicking + Add protected folder and defining the operating system and the path to the folder:

-Furthermore, you can choose whether to protect all folder content or only certain file types:
+Furthermore, you can choose whether to protect an entire folder or only certain file types within it:

 Specifying Trusted Apps